French art: Early Modern period

-Sculpture had a great development in France during the Renaissance and has been better preserved than painting.
-Though Francesco Laurana worked in France for a shorte period of time in the late 15th century, it is only in the beginning of the 16th century that the Italian style became prevalent in France, after the Italian Wars started.
+Sculpture knew a great development in France during the Renaissance and has been better preserved than painting.
+Though Francesco Laurana worked in France for a short period of time in the late 15th century, it was only in the beginning of the 16th century that the Italian style became prevalent in France, after the Italian Wars started.
 In sculpture, the arrival of the Giusto family, who followed Louis XII in France in 1504 was instrumental.
-Later, another major Italian sculptor who was employed at the court was Benvenuto Cellini, who worked for François Ier from 1540, and imported the Mannerist style to France (one example being the Nymph of Fontainebleau).
-Major French sculptors or the time are Michel Colombe, responsible for the Tomb of Francis II, Duke of Brittany in Nantes, who had the opportunity to work along the Giusto brothers.
+Later, another major Italian sculptor who was employed at the court was Benvenuto Cellini, who worked for François Ier from 1540, and imported the Mannerist style to France (one example being his Nymph of Fontainebleau).
+Major French sculptors of the time are Michel Colombe, responsible for the Tomb of Francis II, Duke of Brittany in Nantes, who had the opportunity to work alongside the Giusto brothers.
 Along with Colombe, Jean Goujon and Germain Pilon are considered the best French sculptors of the period, working in an elaborate Mannerist style.
+Goujon executed pure and graceful feminine figures for the Louvre's new decoration.
+They are elongated, sensual and fluid while their drapery reveals his knowledge of Greek sculpture, though certainly not at first hand.
+Pilon's work - mainly funerary monuments - is imbued with realism and theatrical emotions and marked by the influence of Michelangelo.
 Another important figure of the time is Pierre Bontemps.
 The Champagne region around Troyes but also the Loire valley and Normandy were important regional centres for sculpture.
 In the Duchy of Lorraine and Bar, a regional but very talented figure appeared in the person of Ligier Richier.